-The Climate Council recognizes the importance of workforce development and acknowledges the need to further expand upon recommendations in this Plan.
-The actions listed below are those directly related to workforce development and represent the areas where the Climate Council has specifically identified the need for additional workforce development programs.
+The Council recognizes the importance of workforce development and acknowledges the need to further expand upon recommendations in this Plan.
+The actions listed below are examples of steps that can be taken related to workforce development.
+These actions represent the areas where the Climate Council has specifically identified the need for additional workforce development programs, but it does not represent the full set of recommendations needed.
+Expansion of workforce development is a broad reaching goal of this Climate Action Plan and will require additional stakeholders outside of the Climate Council and the State to work urgently towards addressing a predicted workforce shortage.